The State Bar’s governing body, the Board of Trustees, develops the guiding policies and principles underpinning its regulatory mission.

 The full 13-member Board is comprised of:

-The Board has standing committees composed only of Board members, two of which are statutorily mandated: the Board Executive Committee and the Regulation and Discipline Committee.
-Currently, additional standing committees of the Board include the Audit Committee and the Finance Committee.
+The Board has standing committees composed only of Board members, two of which are statutorily mandated: the Board Executive Committee and the Regulation and Discipline (RAD) Committee.
+Currently, the entire Board sits as the RAD Committee.
+Additional standing committees of the Board include the Audit Committee and the Finance Committee.

 The Board appoints volunteers to serve on a variety of committees, task forces, and working groups that support the work of the State Bar.
 View the committee listing here, and see what committee meetings are coming up here.